Contrasting Esports Entertainment Group (GMBL) & Its Rivals

 |2.45

-Esports Entertainment Group currently has a consensus target price of $11.00, suggesting a potential upside of 2,411.42%.
-As a group, “Amusement & recreation services” companies have a potential upside of 62.79%.
-Given Esports Entertainment Group’s stronger consensus rating and higher possible upside, analysts clearly believe Esports Entertainment Group is more favorable than its rivals.
+Esports Entertainment Group currently has a consensus target price of $11.00, indicating a potential upside of 2,897.28%.
+As a group, “Amusement & recreation services” companies have a potential upside of 57.64%.
+Given Esports Entertainment Group’s stronger consensus rating and higher possible upside, research analysts plainly believe Esports Entertainment Group is more favorable than its competitors.

-19.8% of Esports Entertainment Group shares are held by institutional investors.
-Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are held by institutional investors.
-16.2% of Esports Entertainment Group shares are held by insiders.
-Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+19.8% of Esports Entertainment Group shares are owned by institutional investors.
+Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
+16.2% of Esports Entertainment Group shares are owned by insiders.
+Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Profitability